mwyau/python-opencv-smile-detector/README.md

 ## Testing Smile Detector

 Clone the codes, connect the webcam and try running the smile detector in debug mode.
-I used Logitech QuickCam Pro 9000.
+I used a Logitech QuickCam Pro 9000.
 You may use the Raspberry Pi camera or any camera from [this list](https://elinux.org/RPi_USB_Webcams).

 X is required to show the debug camera window.
 If the camera window does not open or freezes up, press Ctrl+C or the Sense HAT stick to terminate the program.